IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 MTEU-S-04 (x-"should") *maxTxExecutionUnits[steps]* **should not** be increased by more than 500,000,000 (500M) units in any epoch(5 days)

-MBEU-S-0 1(y) *maxBlockExecutionUnits[steps]* **must not** exceed 40,000,000,000(40Bn) units
+MBEU-S-01 (y) *maxBlockExecutionUnits[steps]* **must not** exceed 40,000,000,000(40Bn) units

 MBEU-S-02 (y) *maxBlockExecutionUnits[steps]* **must not**be negative

 MBEU-S-03 (x -"should") *maxBlockExecutionUnits[steps]* **should not** be changed (increased or decreased) by more than 2,000,000,000 (2Bn) units in any epoch (5 days)

-MBEU-S-04a (x-unquantifiable) The impact of the change to

-*maxBlockExecutionUnits[steps]* **1must** be confirmed by detailed benchmarking/simulation and not exceed the requirements of theblock diffusion/propagation time budgets, as also impacted by *maxBlockExecutionUnits[memory]* and *maxBlockBodySize*.Any increase **must** also consider previously identified future requirements for the total block size (*maxBlockBodySize*) measured against the total block diffusion target of 3s with 95% block propagation within 5s.
+MBEU-S-04a (x-unquantifiable) The impact of the change to *maxBlockExecutionUnits[steps]* **1 must** be confirmed by detailed benchmarking/simulation and not exceed the requirements of theblock diffusion/propagation time budgets, as also impacted by *maxBlockExecutionUnits[memory]* and *maxBlockBodySize*.Any increase **must** also consider previously identified future requirements for the total block size (*maxBlockBodySize*) measured against the total block diffusion target of 3s with 95% block propagation within 5s.
 Future Plutus performance improvements may allow the per-block step limit to be increased,but **must** be balanced against the overall diffusion limits as specified in the previous sentence, and future requirements

 MEU-S-01 (~-no access to existing parameter values) *maxBlockExecutionUnits[steps]* **must not**be less than *maxTxExecutionUnits[steps]*